843Mt Open Cut

 > 1,000 at full production

 Granted ML (stage-1) in September 2020.

 Granted EA (2019) and EPBC (2020) consents that cover Life of Mine of >75 years

-Based on Pembroke’s forecasts of coking coal price and production rates, over its up to 80 years mine life, the project has the potential to generate as much as A$6 billion of royalties for the Queensland Government
+Based on Pembroke’s forecasts of coking coal price and production rates, over its up to 80 years mine life, the project has the potential to generate as much as A$10.2 billion in royalties for the Queensland Government

 It is estimated that 500-700 jobs will be created during construction of the site with a further 300-500 construction jobs around 2027.
 When the mine is operational 960 new jobs will be created increasing to 1,300 jobs in 2033, ongoing until around 2050.